-Instructional Stream Coach Clinics
+Professional Coach Development Clinics

 Hockey Canada has developed the Instructional Stream Program to act as a supplementary coaching education program.
-These courses are offered to coaches in Alberta free of charge and are delivered by Hockey Alberta trained Instructors.
+These courses are offered to coaches in Alberta free of charge and are delivered by Hockey Alberta trained instructors.

 The clinics consist of three hours of classroom and on-ice instruction, and offer coaches practical sessions on teaching skills and tactics.
 The clinics provide a welcoming environment for coaches to educate themselves on new skill development techniques for their players.

 Efficient and effective skating is the foundation for all other hockey skills.
-Skating ability is directly related to puck control, shooting, and checking, and improving a player’s skating ability works towards improving all aspects of his/her game.
+Skating ability is directly related to puck control, shooting, checking and improving a player’s skating ability works towards improving all aspects of his/her game.
 Coaches will go through specific drills relating to balance, power and agility, forward stride, backward skating, transition, and quick feet and change of direction.

 Specific drills and tools to support defense training.
-Coaches are introduced to the basic principles of defensive skating, regroup, neutral zone play, defensive zone 1-on-1 play, shooting, and individual breakout skills.
+Coaches are introduced to the basic principles of defensive skating, regroup, neutral zone play, defensive zone one-on-one play, shooting, and individual breakout skills.
 The on-ice portion demonstrates drills focusing on these skills.